 This isn’t an official list and we could see some names added, and subtracted, from both of these lists before everything is said and done.

-A Samsung customer service rep recently claimed that the Galaxy S6 Android Oreo update would start rolling out in January or February, but we don’t expect that to take place.
+Earlier this year a Samsung customer service rep claimed that the Galaxy S6 Android Oreo update would start rolling out in January or February, but that obviously didn’t happen.

 For more on the contents of Samsung’s security patches, have a look at Samsung’s security bulletin.